How to Bake a Pork Tenderloin in the Oven

 The pork tenderloins are now ready to go in the oven!

-Bake in a 450F for 35 minutes or until the internal temperature reaches 145F.
+Place the pork tenderloin in a 450F oven for 35 minutes or until the internal temperature reaches 145F.
 Make sure to cook the pork uncovered.
 This allows the rub to create a nice crust.
 The brown sugar will actually caramelize on the surface of the pork.
 So delicious!

 Let the pork tenderloin rest for 5 minutes before slicing.
 I like to cut the pork tenderloin into medallions somewhere in between 1/2 to 1 inch thick.